CarlosKipkoech/newsPortal/README.md

 My Email [Carlos](Carlos598798@gmail.com).

 #### Contributing
-Reach out for any addition to the project.
+Reach out for any project contributions to the project.

 ### Copyright and License
 > Copyright 2021